BieremaBoyzProgramming/bbpPairings/README.txt

 include changes that have not yet been included in a release.

-BBP Pairings is an engine for pairing players in an individual (non-team) Swiss-system chess tournament.
+BBP Pairings is an engine for pairing players in a Swiss-system chess tournament.
 It attempts to implement rules specified in the FIDE handbook.
 It is not a full tournament manager, just an engine for computing the pairings.

 The program currently implements the 2017 rules for the Dutch system.
 It also includes a flawed implementation of a previous version of the Burstein system.